AI Alignment in Medical Imaging: Unveiling Hidden Biases Through Counterfactual Analysis

 We conduct experiments on both synthetic and real-world datasets to compare our framework against DP and EO.
 The synthetic datasets provide a controlled environment where the ground-truth counterfactual invariance is known, which is essential for validating our method since counterfactual outcomes are unobservable in real-world datasets.
 In all experiments, Algorithm~\ref{alg} employs a paired $t$-test, since the outputs of $f$ are binary and the mean fully characterizes their distribution.
 To avoid directly comparing $p$-values, we will use the rejection rate (statistical power) to represent the ability to test model invariance.
 Formally, Rejection rate measures the probability of a test to reject the null hypothesis.
 High rejection rates on biased models (low Expected Counterfactual Accuracy) and low rejection rates on unbiased models indicate a high-quality invariance test.

-\nonumber\textbf{Implementation.} All the code is implemented using Python.
+\paragraph{Implementation.} All the code is implemented using Python.
 For synthetic datasets, the algorithms are built on the statistical learning algorithms in the scikit-learn package.
 Since these experiments do not require much computational resources, they run on the CPU alone on an Intel Core i7 16GB RAM.
 For the two real-world medical image datasets, the experiments are run on a single 48GB Nvidia A100 GPU.
 The code is available at: \url{https://github.com/Neferpitou3871/AI-Alignment-Medical-Imaging}.